 Cat toys aren’t all fun and games for your cat; whether elaborate or simple, toys give your cat exercise, mental stimulation, a chance to act on hunting instincts, and a way to bond with you.

-And toys that contain treats — or your cat’s dry kibble— can make a meal last (and help your cat maintain a healthy weight at the same time.)
-Fill a toy like the PetSafe’s SlimCat™ then watch your cat have fun rolling the ball around the room, dispensing one piece at a time as it rolls.
+And toys that contain treats — or your cat’s dry food — can make a meal last and help your cat maintain a healthy weight at the same time.
+Fill a toy like the PetSafe’s SlimCat, then watch your cat have fun rolling the ball around the room, dispensing one piece at a time as it rolls.

-Just as with children’s toys, one of the keys to success is to rotate cat toys, leaving a toy out just a few days then putting it away for a while for reintroduction later.
-And, just as with a two-legged child’s toy, don’t forget to save the box the toy came in…often that can be just as much fun!
+Just as with children’s toys, one of the keys to success is to rotate cat toys, leaving one out just a few days, then putting it away for a while for reintroduction later.
+And, just as with a two-legged child’s toy, don’t forget to save the box the toy came in — that can often be just as much fun!